 One reason many people move into tiny homes is because they want a simpler lifestyle.
-Moving into a tiny home that’s somewhere between 100 and 1000 square feet is downsizing for many Americans.
+Moving into a tiny home under 500 square feet or even a small house around 1,000 square feet is downsizing for many Americans.

 By necessity, you’ll have to declutter and get rid of extra stuff around the house if you downsize to a tiny home.
 The great thing is, going tiny and getting organized can save you from the real costs of clutter; your time, money and mental stress!